 Are all the above concepts simple and clear-cut in meaning?
 Absolutely.
 Yet applying them consistently requires considerable discipline.
 Said another way: While the 5S process is straightforward and cost-effective to implement, it is not necessarily easy.

 Propelled by burgeoning 5S principles, the resounding success of the TPS program helped Toyota — and then other Japanese automotive manufacturers — produce dependable and long-lasting, yet reasonably priced products.
-When the rest of the world began taking notice, however, there was initially some skepticism that these Japanese-inspired methods may not be readily transferrable across cultures.
+When the rest of the world began taking notice, however, there was initially some skepticism that these Japanese-inspired methods may not be readily transferable across cultures.

 Toyota proved them wrong when they started building U.S.-based manufacturing plants and implementing this same system.
 That’s when 5S really came into its own, and it began laying the foundations for lean manufacturing across industries worldwide.
 Adherence to 5S standards is considered the foundation of Total Productive Maintenance (TPM) and an integral part of the Toyota Production System (TPS).
 5S also creates a stable platform from which Kaizen activities can be launched.